nofun97/IRC-ChatBot-Command/README.md

 # IRC-ChatBot-Command
-An IRC ChatBot that runs given commands
+A very simple IRC Chat Bot that runs given commands Made just for fun